sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 ---
 ### Install and Congigure MySQL

-Keter We useuses MySQL as our the default database.
+Keter uses MySQL as our the default database.
 You can install [MySQL](https://dev.mysql.com/downloads/mysql/) community edition.

 **Create Database**